Our researchers

 Although Purrble is very new (developed in 2019), it has been shown to have positive effects on to these young people’s emotional regulation abilities and mood – a recent study with Oxford Uni students can be seen here.
 It also seems to help lots of different people who buy it themselves from Amazon (read the reviews), as well as has already ended up on the cover of TIME Magazine as one of their Best Inventions of 2021 issue.

-In two pilot studies, we explore whether at-risk youth engage with Purrble, and if so, how and when do they use this intervention, and what additional support we could provide to amplify Purrble’s impact.
+In two pilot studies, we explored whether at-risk youth engage with Purrble, and if so, how and when do they use this intervention, and what additional support we could provide to amplify Purrble’s impact.
 Through ecological momentary assessments, participants received brief, daily questionnaires (asking about Purrble use and context), as well as weekly questionnaires (focusing on mood, emotional regulation, self-harm).
-The exciting results of these pilots are currently in write-up!
+We found that Purrble was a feasible and acceptable intervention for at-risk youth, with LGBTQ+ young people being particularly receptive to it.
+Purrble was used to support emotion regulation practices, such as grounding, to support the de-escalation of negative emotions, self-harmful thoughts, and prevent self-harm behaviour.

 Working with young people